-In early 2020, many states shut down hospitals’ elective surgeries to conserve beds and PPE for COVID-19 patients.
-Since then, elective care has resumed at most locations, and the fear of an elective surgery backlog seems not to have come to fruition.
-Yet with stronger waves of COVID cases hitting facilities across the country, many hospitals have announced they are again postponing elective procedures.
+During the height of the pandemic, many states shut down hospitals’ elective surgeries to conserve beds and PPE for COVID-19 patients.
+Since then, elective care has fully resumed at many locations, but the backlog of non-emergent procedures continues to linger.
+And with additional waves of COVID cases hitting facilities across the country, many hospitals have announced they are again postponing elective procedures.

 Not only does this affect patient care, it impacts hospital revenue.
-According to a report by healthcare consulting firm McKinsey & Company, healthcare systems lost an estimated $200 billion between March and June 2020 alone due to cancelled surgeries, and another shutdown will further increase losses.
+According to a report by healthcare consulting firm McKinsey & Company, healthcare systems lost an estimated $200 billion between March and June 2020 alone due to cancelled surgeries.

 How big is the backlog?